-Ellie Juska is a novelist and short story writer who has been teaching fiction writing at University of the Arts since 2002.
-She was founding director of UArts’ BFA in Creative Writing program, which launched in 2013, and received the university’s 2014 Lindback Award for Distinguished Teaching.
-Juska currently serves as advisor for the Creative Writing minor and faculty advisor for the student literary magazine, Underground Pool.
-She has also taught fiction writing as visiting faculty in the MFA program at University of New Hampshire and as a part-time assistant professor at New School University in New York City.
+Ellie Juska has been teaching creative writing at University of the Arts since 2002.
+She is the founding director of the BFA in Creative Writing program and currently serves as faculty advisor for the Creative Writing minor and the undergraduate literary magazine, Underground Pool.

-Juska majored in English at Bowdoin College, where she was the recipient of the Hawthorne and Sinkinson short story prizes, then went on to study creative writing at University of New Hampshire, where she received graduate awards for best short story and overall body of work.
+She holds a BA in English from Bowdoin College, Brunswick, Maine, and an MA in Creative Writing (Fiction) from University of New Hampshire, Durham, where she received graduate writing awards for best short story and overall body of work.

 Awards & Accolades

 Juska’s novel, The Blessings, was selected for the Barnes & Noble Discover Great New Writers series, Entertainment Weekly’s “Must List,” and the Philadelphia Inquirer’s “Best Books of the Year.”

 Her short story “Transfer Station” received the Alice Hoffman Prize for Fiction from Ploughshares.

 Juska was the recipient of the 2014 Lindback Award for Distinguished Teaching from UArts.